darius-despain/z-prefix-app/README.md

     git clone <url>

-Replace placeholders in docker-compose.yml
+Replace placeholder db name in docker-compose.yml (optional)
-- several lines read REPLACE_ME, replace them with appropriate values
+- several lines read my_db, replace them with a new name if desired. (must ensure this is done before initialization of docker volumes, otherwise you will have to remove the volumes to trigger re-initialization)

 *Not sure why we need this next step, but it doesn't work without it*